vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/009_kAmAtmA/_index.md

 +++
 ## Comment
 Found also in Pāipp., but in ii. (not in xix., like the hymns that precede and follow).
-Used by Kāuç.
+Used by Kāuś.
 (35. 21) with the preceding hymn, for the same purpose.

 ## Translations